It is important for housing providers to be familiar with fire safety legislation and to understand its administration and enforcement.

 Fire safety knowledge is an important part of complying with the legislation and maintaining safe buildings.
 Housing providers must also know their responsibilities to create and enforce a fire plan and conduct fire drills.

 Fire Protection and Prevention Act, 1997

-The Fire Protection and Prevention Act (FPPA) came into effect in October 1997, providing municipalities a framework for protecting Ontarians from fire.
+The FPPA came into effect in October 1997, providing municipalities with a framework for protecting Ontarians from fire.

-The Ontario Fire Code outlines the minimum requirements of fire safety in buildings and their surrounding property.
-The property owner is responsible for complying with the code, except where otherwise specified.
+The Fire Code outlines the minimum requirements of fire safety in buildings and their surrounding property.
+The property owner is responsible for complying with the Code, except when otherwise specified.

 Administration and enforcement

 The Office of the Fire Marshal

 The OFM is a branch of the Public Safety Division of the Ontario Ministry of Community Safety and Correctional Services.
 Its role is to minimize the loss of life and property caused by fire in Ontario.

 The OFM provides support to municipalities and local fire departments through public education, fire prevention, firefighting, fire protection, training and fire investigation.
 It also advises the provincial government on legislation and makes recommendations for maintaining fire safety in Ontario.